2019 KEY INITIATIVES

-Partner with the Greater Ohio Policy Center on furthering their efforts to develop a policy agenda document for Ohio’s Small Legacy Cities, of which Marion is one. (added August 2017)
+Partner with the Greater Ohio Policy Center to further their advocacy at the State level with respect to Ohio’s 15 Small Legacy Cities, of which Marion is one.

 We encouraged: the establishment of a County Land Bank to address escalating property tax delinquency and the increasing number of blighted properties.
 We re-established the process of developing a candidate questionnaire and then sharing completed questionnaires with our members for education/information.
 We held a ribbon cutting for the newly combined 911 Dispatch Center!